amir20/dozzle/README.md

  Dozzle does not collect any metrics or analytics.
 Dozzle has a [strict](https://github.com/amir20/dozzle/blob/master/routes.go#L33-L38) Content Security Policy which only allows the following policies:

  - Allow connect to `api.github.com` to fetch most recent version.
- - Allow fonts from `fonts.gstatic.com` and styles from `fonts.googleapis.com`
  - Only allow `<script>` and `<style>` files from `self`

  Dozzle opens all links with `rel="noopener"`.